 Today I want share one of my “luxury” versions of overnight oats, this baby is a coconut version layered with a delicious raspberry cashew cream, fresh raspberries and raw coconut chips.
 It is beyond delicious and so filling!
 I love a good solid breakfast like this with plant based protein and lots of healthy fats, you will be full until lunch – haha I usually always go for a second breakfast, but I never need it after one of these!

-Find more pancake recipes right here!
+Find more recipes for overnight oats right here and for chia puddings right here!

 Ingredients – 2 servings:

 3 deciliter (equals 1 + 1/4 cup) rolled oats

 1 tablespoon shredded coconut

 ½ teaspoon pure vanilla powder

 3 ½ deciliter (equals 1 + 1/2 cup) coconut milk

 A little bit of liquid stevia or your preffered sweetener, adjust amounts to you liking